 - Clearly posting this information in the employees work area or break room, with a sign-off sheet that employees sign once they have gone through it.

 - Creating a curriculum and keeping a roster of the employees that attend or go through that training.

-The Snohomish Health District has created Restriction and Notification of Ill Food Workers posters and employee signature handouts to help you meet this requirement in a verifiable way.
+The Snohomish County Health Department has created Restriction and Notification of Ill Food Workers posters and employee signature handouts to help you meet this requirement in a verifiable way.
 They are all located on our Educational Resources page.

 Date Marking (Code Section 03526)

 There are some specific foods that will need to be marked and used within seven days.
 Those foods are refrigerated, ready-to-eat, perishable foods that are prepared in-house or in open packages.
 This applies only to foods that will be held in the establishment for more than 24 hours.
 Written labels on food containers, day dots, or other systematic procedures that effectively track the expiration of foods are acceptable.

 The day of preparation counts as day one.
 If you combine any ingredients that are date marked, you must continue to use the earliest date for the new product.
 If a food item has been cooled on-site and will be held in the establishment for more than 24 hours, date marking will be required, starting with the first day of cooling.

 The Washington Department of Health has created an AMC Toolkit – Date Marking template as an option for establishments to use when creating written procedures.

 Below are some other examples of foods that require date marking, as well as some exceptions: